GitSatyen/CourseBuas/_learning/week-8.md

 Provide as much context as possible.
 Use code snippets or take screenshots of what you were able to accomplish.
 Please provide references to any additional sources of information that helped you.
 -->
 Discoverd flaws in the state structure to make the player jump.
-The animations aren't playing right and now I'm losing time on this problem instead of getting progress
+The animations aren't playing right and now I'm losing time on this problem instead of getting progress.
 ## Check

 <!---